vishalgaddam873/Seed-Database/README.md

-# MyDatabase
+# Small Db
-MyDatabase is lightweight, fast, and simple database based on the json module.
+Small Db is lightweight, fast, and simple database based on the json module.
 # Fun with MyDatabase

 ```